 The going is determined by the amount of moisture in the ground.

-It is measured by the clerk of the racecourse and a very important factor because some horses prefer running on a certain type of going.
+It is measured by the clerk of the racecourse and is a very important factor because some horses prefer running on a certain type of going.

 Do horses like different ground conditions?